veliovgroup/meteor-cookies/README.md

 ## FAQ:

 - __Cordova compatible?
-Cordova usage__ — __This recommendation only for outgoing `Client -to-> Server` Cookies; `Server -to-> Client` cookies work out-of-the-box__.
+Cordova usage__ — __This recommendation is only for outgoing `Client -to-> Server` Cookies; `Server -to-> Client` cookies work out-of-the-box__.
 Enable [withCredentials](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/withCredentials).
 Enable `{allowQueryStringCookies: true}` and `{allowedCordovaOrigins: true}` on both `Client` and `Server`.
 When those two options are set to `true` Cookies going to be transfered to server via [get-query](https://en.wikipedia.org/wiki/Query_string).
 As security measure only when `Origin` header matches `^http://localhost:12[0-9]{3}$` expression.
 Meteor/Cordova connect through `localhost:12XXX`, local server, for outgoing requests, this also instructs the server to respond with the requested cookies (sent as GET-Parameters) in the response as `Set-Cookie` header.
 The reason for this *workaround* is the general lack of cookie support in Meteor/Cordova when setting in the client — but cookies set by the server are always sent along with every request;
 - __Cookies are missing on Server__ — In 99% cases it's caused by Meteor's `webapp` http server callback-chain disorder.
 Make sure `new Cookies()` is called before *Routes* are registered.
 Routing packages usually take care of `*` (e.g. catch-all or 404) route, not passing request further to callback-chain.
 And as freshly installed package it would be placed at the end of `.meteor/packages` file, where list-order matters.
 We recommend to place `ostrio:cookies` package above all community packages in `.meteor/packages` list.

 ## API: